tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 You don't need to import this deck and can continue learning new cards from Ankidrone Essentials.
 The only difference is that this deck utilizes a note type designed to work with the JP1K method.
-On the other hand, Ankidrone Essentials is designed for people who either have already completed KanjiTransition or decided to skip it.
+On the other hand, Ankidrone Essentials is designed for people who either have already completed Ankidrone Foundation or decided to skip it.

 > The deck contains some words that I don't think will be useful for me.